Media Appearances

 Working online allows me to support expats and digital nomads wherever they're based, while also giving clients the flexibility to fit therapy into their lives without commuting or navigating local healthcare systems.

 Online research is well-research and effective, and for many people - especially those living abroad, it can feel more accessible and consistent than in-person sessions.
 I write more about this in my article "How to Pick a Therapist" if you'd like to explore this further.
-You can find the article HERE

-Is your practice LGBTQ+ friendly?
+Is your practice LGBTQ+ friendly and inclusive of diverse identities?

 keyboard_arrow_down